kikupiku/Rock-Paper-Scissors/README.md

 This project is to teach me the practical use of Javascript.
-For the time being it will only return results in the console.